-Today, having mended fences and reconnected with her family of origin, Chani is a proud, out gay parent, a spiritual leader and teacher, an established Motivational Speaker, a Certified Holistic Life Coach, a Spiritual counselor, and Ritual Creator.
+Today, having mended fences and reconnected with her family of origin, Chani is a proud, out gay parent, a spiritual leader and teacher, an established Motivational Speaker, a Certified Holistic Life Coach, a Spiritual counselor, a licesened Social Worker, and Ritual Creator.
 She has found a way to combine personal development, spiritual learning and courageous risk-taking that has been her experience in life to direct retreats, create workshops and talks that are empowering and inspiring to all people.

 Since receiving her minister degree in 2009, Chani creates unique ceremonies and rituals for all.
 She crafts ceremonies for each individual and/or couple that express the uniqueness of who they are and how they want to be seen in the world.

 In 2013 Chani joined the staff of Footsteps, an organization that helps individuals leaving ultra-orthodox Judaism.
 She uses her skills as a coach and counselor to support the staff at Footsteps as the Senior Director of Organizational Development.
 As part of her role at Footsteps, Chani trains staff in different organizations that provide resources for Footsteps members, such as family law attorneys, social workers and guidance counselors in colleges.

 In 2020, Chani graduated with a Masters in Social Work from Rutgers University.
 She received her Social Work license and works part-time at Authenticity Psychotherapy, a private practice in New Jersey.